plattfuss/plattfuss/README.md

-- 👋 Hi, I’m Chris (@plattfuss), a Java software developer from Munich.
+- 👋 Hi, I’m Chris, a Java software developer from Munich.
 - Coding experience with Java since 1998.
 - Working as an IT freelancer since 2013.